joellord/strapi/README.md

 You now have everything needed to run your Strapi application in a Kubernetes cluster.
 Point your browser to the cluster URL and you should see the full application running in your cluster.
 If you're using minikube, you can use the command `minikube ip` to get the address of your cluster.

 ### OpenShift
 If you are using [OpenShift](http://openshift.com), it can be even easier to deploy your application.

+You can test it out with the [Developer Sandbox](https://developers.redhat.com/developer-sandbox), which gives you access to an OpenShift cluster for free for 14 days.

 The CLI tool `oc` that you use to manage your cluster has an option to create a deployment directly from an image.
 To deploy your application, you can use:

 ```
-oc new-app joellord/strapi-db
+oc new-app mysql:5.7 MYSQL_USER=strapi MYSQL_PASSWORD=strapi MYSQL_DATABASE=strapi -l component=db --name strapi-db
-oc new-app joellord/strapi-back
+oc new-app joellord/strapi-back-openshift --name strapi-back
-oc new-app joellord/strapi-front
+oc new-app joellord/strapi-front-openshift --name strapi-front
 ```

+NOTE: To run images on OpenShift, they need to run as non-root users.
+You can find out more about non-root images at https://github.com/joellord/frontend-containers.
+The Dockerfiles used for this project can be found in the git repository for this post under Dockerfile.rootless.back and Dockerfile.rootless.front.

 Next, you'll want to expose those applications to the outside world.
 Once again, OpenShift has a neat object called a Route which can also be created from the CLI.
 Use the `oc expose` command to expose the back-end and front-end to the outside world.